blaenk/blaenk.github.io/provider/notes/rust.markdown

 Everything in Rust is private by default with a single exception.
 If an enumeration is declared public, then its variants are public as well by default, though this may be overridden with the `priv` keyword.

 Visibility restrictions are only applicable at module boundaries, so that private items are available within the same module and its descendants.
+Descendants still have to bring the parent items into view using `use`, however---this simply means that they have permission view private items.

 Source files and modules are not the same thing.
 The only file that's relevant when compiling is the one that contains the body of the crate root.
 Declaring a module without a body prompts the compiler to look for a file named after that module or for a file named `mod.rs` in a folder named after that module, and use its contents as the module's body.